 Keep warm this winter with these tips for saving on your student house's energy bills.

 Winter means Christmas, hot chocolate, and staying indoors to Netflix and chill.
 There are few nicer feelings than being cosy indoors on a cold winter’s day.
 However, this can get pretty expensive when you’re paying for heating at your uni house.
-It can be really upsetting when you and your housemates get hit by a massive bill.
+It can be really jarring when your household gets hit by a massive bill.

 Ask for a smart meter

-Most suppliers install smart meters for free.
+Most energy suppliers install smart meters for free.
 They’re really useful for monitoring your energy usage.
 Smart meters also show which of your devices use the most electricity, helping to keep costs down.
 They will also remind you about any devices you’ve left on standby mode, which can help you save even further.

 Check your windows

 While getting fresh air is lovely, none of you will want to freeze to death.
 Most of the heat your home loses goes through the windows, so check it to make sure that the frame isn’t damaged.
 If you can feel cold air coming through when it’s closed, then it’s time to act.

 Only use the heating when you need to

 Check if they’re working properly and make sure they’re not leaking.
 If they’re slow to warm and inefficient, consider buying an air heater.
 They’re handy for when you need to warm up your room immediately.

-4. Regulate your body temperature
+Regulate your body temperature

 Chilling in your room all day may sound nice, but it’ll only make you sleepier and cold.
 For the days when you can’t face going out, buy a big warm throw or blanket.
 If all else fails, a cup of mulled wine will help too!

 Incorporate energy saving into your everyday life

 When you wash dishes, plug the sink, and fill it with hot water to avoid leaving the tap running.
 Switch off the lights when you’re not in the room and keep doors shut to avoid drafts.
 As well as saving on your bills, all these things will also help the environment.

 What’s your top tip for saving on bills?
 Join our panel and let us know.
 You’ll get 1,000 reward points when you sign up.